ajcampbell1333/LBEAST_Unreal/README.md

 Experience->LiveActorMesh = MyCharacterMesh;

 // ServerMode is already set to DedicatedServer by default
-// DO NOT CHANGE IT - initialization will fail if you do
+// DO NOT CHANGE IT - initialization will fail if you dogf

 Experience->InitializeExperience();  // Will validate server mode